yujiri8/yujiri.xyz/argument/faction_ancom.md

 There are a few things that deserve pointing out in their defense:

 1. Few or none of them ever directly stanned violence against the protesters.
-But when the police actually assaulted and kidnapped protesters, the leftists were silent.
+They claimed the protesters were risking others' lives, but when the police actually assaulted and kidnapped protesters, the leftists were silent rather than openly supportive.
 Compare this to the libertarian right's reaction later in the year to BLM protesters being brutalized left and right (pun): "Haha lol communists getting what they asked for, good riddance cause everyone who says BLM loses all their rights in my eyes".

 	I heard some of the better ones - Rechelon in particular - say that their demonization of the protesters was never to be understood as an endorsement of violence against them, but a form of peaceful social punishment.
 Of course they must have been in cognitive dissonance to say that when most of the protesters were specifically protesting *the violent enforcement* of COVID overreactions rather than the idea that staying at home was a good idea for most people, but it's at least a little redeeming.